VictoriaEdem/Getting_Started_with_Django/README.md

-# first_django_task
-Created a virtual environment, zvenv, which I activated and installed Django in.
-Then I created a new Django project named VictoriaEffiwatt.
-Ran and quit server run using ctrl C
+First Django project task from I4GxZuri training Create a new Python virtual environment.
+Initialize it, and install Django in it.
+Create a new Django project.
+Use your ZuriBoard username as the name of the project.